 Once you can identify winning creatives, the next stage is to reveal why they perform, and then extend their impact."

-As email marketers rely more on AI, it's critical to anticipate not just the opportunities but also the emerging risks.
-Addressing them early keeps AI an asset rather than a liability.
+As email marketers rely more on AI, it’s important to anticipate the risks alongside the opportunities.
+Addressing them early helps keep AI useful rather than intrusive or unreliable.

 1. Over-Personalization Burnout